ispc/ispc/README.md

     generations: ``ispc`` has targets for SSE2, SSE4, AVX, AVX2, and AVX512.

-  * Portability across operating systems: Microsoft Windows, Mac OS X, and Linux are all supported by ``ispc``.
+  * Portability across operating systems: Microsoft Windows, macOS, and Linux are all supported by ``ispc``.

   * Debugging with standard tools: ``ispc``